Use Mail Merge to Send Bulk Email in Outlook.com

 4.)
 As Outlook will be used as the source here, so click on the option – “Select from Outlook contacts”.

 5.)
 From the multiple Contacts folder in Outlook, you will need to select the actual folder which you will be using by clicking on the option – “Choose Contacts Folder”.

 6.)
-Once you have selected the right Contact folder, you might be provided “Choose Profile” dialog box.
-Select the relevant profile (if any) or you can set to the default selection and click on the OK button.
+Once you have selected the right Contact folder, you might be provided with the “Choose Profile” dialog box.
+Select the relevant profile (if any) or you can set it to the default selection and click on the OK button.

 7.)
 Now, Word will open the “Mail Merge Recipients” dialog box where you will need to mention the contacts to which you wish to send an email.

 NOTE: This dialog box comprises different selection and filter options which may make it a bit slow, especially if you have a lot of contacts.
 This is generally because the dialog box gets refreshed almost every time you make any changes to it.
 Moreover, you can use the “Find duplicates…” feature if you wish to use the whole Contacts folder for Mail Merge.